canonical/github-runner-operator/docs/explanation/charm-architecture.md

 Conceptually, the charm can be divided into the following:

-- Management of Openstack virtual machines to host self-hosted runners
+- Management of OpenStack virtual machines to host self-hosted runners
 - Management of the virtual machine image
 - Management of the network
 - GitHub API usage